A joint statement by Salford City Council and Salford Red Devils:

 “Any ownership changes to the stadium that increases our rent above what is financially viable for the club would be devastating.

 “We and the council must work together now to keep Salford Red Devils in Salford.
-These sentiments have been strongly shared by the Mayor and members of Salford City Council and we are hopeful that this joint resolve will conclude with a positive outcome for Salford Red Devils remaining at the AJ Bell Stadium.
+These sentiments have been strongly shared by the Mayor and members of Salford City Council and we are hopeful that this joint resolve will conclude with a positive outcome for Salford Red Devils remaining at the The Salford Stadium.

 “The club will provide a further statement should any significant developments arise.
 As always, I am personally grateful, as is everyone at the club, for the fantastic support of our fans and fellow Salfordians.”